 garden.yml file in the top-level directory of your project's Git repository.
 At its simplest, the project level

 garden.yml file looks something like this:

-# examples/simple-project/garden.ymlkind: Projectname: simple-projectenvironments:- name: localproviders:- name: local-kubernetes
+# examples/demo-project/garden.ymlkind: Projectname: demo-projectenvironments:- name: localproviders:- name: local-kubernetes

 You then add a